 NEO users may also earn a non-monetary, non-transferable merit reward that is a measure of value of the product of labor.
 The buyers of products and services pay not to the producer, but to Rovas, which converts the paid chrons into merits, one merit for one chron.
 The chronos paid are subsequently destroyed and the new merits are assigned to the seller.
 The merit score is thus a reflection of an individual's ability to create socially useful products or services.

-Separating the merit from the economic reward results in a virtual equality in income, as everyone earns the same hourly wage in chrons.
-On the other hand, NEO workers remain motivated to produce innovative work, because valuable products - and their creators - are rewarded with merits that reflect the produced value.
+Separating the merit reward from the economic reward results in a virtual equality in income, as everyone earns the same hourly wage in chrons.
+On the other hand, NEO workers remain motivated to produce innovative work, because valuable products - and their creators - are rewarded with unequal amounts of merits that reflect the produced value.

 The basic reporting structure